tdiam/portfolio/content/tags/skills/react.md

 level: Advanced
 ---

-Vue is a JS framework.
+React is a popular front-end library that enables developers to build reusable UI components for efficient web application development.